 - reasonable supplemental expenses for the construction or renovation of a residence to enable a person with a serious, prolonged handicap to have access to this residence, to move about therein and to carry out activities of daily living.

-16 Certain conditions have to be met.
+17 Certain conditions must be met.
 Details are provided in government publications, including the list of eligible medical expenses published by the CRA at: http://www.cra-arc.gc.ca/E/pub/tg/rc4064/rc4064-e.html#eligible

 Medical expenses of dependants other than a spouse or common-law partner

 Claims for the medical expense credit for minor children are grouped with claims for you and your spouse or common-law partner.
-Medical expenses paid for other dependant relatives must first be reduced by 3% of that dependant’s net income, to a maximum of $2,152 in 2013.
-For several years, the maximum amount that could be claimed for each “other dependant” was $10,000.
-However, effective for 2011 and subsequent years, this limit is removed.
+Medical expenses paid for other dependant relatives must first be reduced by 3% of that dependant’s net income, to a maximum of $2,171 in 2014.

 Tax tip: If you pay medical expenses for a dependant other than your spouse or common-law partner or minor child, the ability to claim a medical expense credit is based on the dependant’s net income, not your own.
 As a result, even limited payments can qualify where the dependant’s income is quite low.
 Don’t forget to claim these amounts when you file your tax return.